-A foreign entrepreneur who is interested in doing business in Spain have the possibility of choosing to open a company in this country or perform his economic activity as a sole trader or empresario individual or autonomo (the Spanish version).
-For setting up a sole trader, there is no need to deposit a share capital or make an initial investment as you are required when you open a limited liability company or other type of company.
+A foreign entrepreneur who is interested in doing business in Spain has the possibility of choosing to open a company in this country or perform his/her economic activity as a sole trader or empresario individual or autonomo (in Spanish).
+For setting up a sole trader, there is no need to deposit a minimum share capital or make an initial investment as you are required when opening a limited liability company or another type of company.

 Documents required for a sole trader in Spain

 Every foreign citizen who wants to become a sole trader in Spain needs to obtain NIE (Numero de Identification de Extranjeros) – an identification number for foreigners.
 The persons who are not citizens of the European Union are required to obtain a self-employment work permit and a residence visa.

 The following video offers a short presentation on the main requirements for starting a Spanish sole trader:

 Foreign citizens, no matter their nationality, have to register for paying the IAE (Impuesto de Actividades Económicas), submit a declaration for opening the business at the local tax office, and register for social security purposes.
 The contributions for the self-employed persons system (RETA) must be paid every month, even if the sole trader has no income or he/she is on sick or maternity leave.
 The declaration for the tax office must contain the following information:

 - • the date in which the sole trader will begin its economic activity;

 - • a description of this activity (including if it is subject to VAT);

 - • the name of the founder, the founder’s address and identification number;

 - • the type of profit calculation and taxation system applicable to the company.